About the Breed

 The Companion Cavalier

-A natural “wash and wear” breed, with a silky soft coat, requiring no clipping or trimming, makes for easy grooming.
-They shed a little but that can be kept minimal with brushing and bathing each week or two.
-Trimming the nails, keeping the long hair on the feet tidied, and keeping the tangles out of ears and other furnishing completes the job.
-Always feed a premium dog food, as with any pet, and maintain an ideal weight.
+Historically considered A natural “wash and wear” breed, with a silky soft coat, requiring no clipping or trimming, making for easy grooming, is not so much the case once the dogs are older, especially those that are spayed & neutered.
+Although they do not need clipping like some breeds, they are considered a coated breed and that does require some maintainance to keep tangle free.
+The popular long slippers on the feet will continue to grow so keeping those cut back on your pets with a good pair of shears as well as keeping the pads free from hair & nails trimmed will be an ongoing maintainance.
+They do shed a little but that can be kept minimal with brushing and bathing each week or two.
+Always feed a premium dog food, and maintain an ideal weight.
 Provide a source of exercise, keep up on vaccinations and annual check ups with the vet and your Cavalier will be a healthy, happy addition to your family.

 History